GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

       "weight": 2
     }
   ],
+  // 2.
+Paragraph
   [
+    // The paragraph contains three text nodes of different weights:
     {
-      "original": "This is a paragraph... with ", "normalized": "this is a paragraph    with ", "weight": 1
+      "original": "This is a paragraph... with ",
+      // The normalized extract is lowercase and without punctuation "normalized": "this is a paragraph    with ", "weight": 1
     },